 As it now stands, the Board of Estimates – consisting of the city’s three top elected officials, Mayor Stephanie Rawlings-Blake, City Council President Bernard C. “Jack” Young and Comptroller Joan M. Pratt – are expected to award the contract in about a month.
 Currently, the matter is “under review” by a technical committee, according to the mayor’s office.

 What makes the bid by this small company extra intriguing is that Grant Capital Management stands to gain from the deal.

 The firm’s founder and CEO, James (“J.P.”)
 Grant, was Mayor Stephanie Rawlings-Blake’s top campaign contributor in 2011.
 A fixture in political circles, he is best known to the public for agreeing to take over the Baltimore Grand Prix in 2012 and 2013 – losing money, he says.

 Now he’s in line to make some hard cash by financing the city’s cost for meter replacement program with a master lease purchase agreement.

-Bid prices opened on September 26, 2013, for WC-1223, a contract to install new wireless water meters for residential homes and businesses in Baltimore City and County.
+Bid prices were opened on September 26, 2013 for WC-1223, a contract to install new wireless water meters for residential homes and businesses in Baltimore City and County.